Holding on to the ego is like trying to hang wallpaper on a wall that isn’t there. – Inscribed on the Believing Mind

 No one can do anything to us.
 No one can do anything for us.
 Some day you’ll see this.

-I thought that a summary of what we have been through, where we are going, and what there is at the end might be a good idea for the last talk of this series.
+For the last talk of this series I thought it might be a good idea to do a summary of what we have been through, where we are going, and what there is at the end.

 Now the starting point is you.
 You must take the way toward discovering you, and only you can do it.
 Accept nothing unless you can prove it yourself.
 Prove it and it is yours.
 Prove it and then you can use it.